 Balancing Smoothness and Texture

-Removing noise is important, but too much can make the video look unnatural or “waxy.”
-Some software lets you add back a subtle grain after upscaling, restoring a realistic texture and a more natural, cinematic feel.
+Removing noise is important, but too much can make the video look unnatural or "waxy".
+Some AI old video restoration software lets you add back a subtle grain after upscaling, restoring a realistic texture and a more natural, cinematic feel.

 Consistency Across Frames